 Shigellosis is an infection of the intestines caused by a bacterium called Shigella.
-It is very easy to spread and thus sometimes results in outbreaks.
+It is very easy to spread to other people and thus sometimes results in outbreaks.

 Who gets shigellosis?

-Anyone can get shigellosis, but it is recognized more often in young children.
-Those at greater risk for infection include children in day care centers and persons living in institutions.
+Anyone can get shigellosis, but it is identified more often in young children.
+Those at greater risk for infection include children in child care centers and persons living in institutions.
 Outbreaks are most often associated with poor hygiene, crowded living conditions, and contaminated food or water.
 Travelers to developing countries and men who have sex with men are at increased risk of exposure.

 How is shigellosis spread?

 The bacteria have to enter the mouth to cause infection.
 People infected with Shigella shed the bacteria in their feces (stool).
 The feces can then contaminate surfaces, food, or water.
 People can become infected by touching contaminated surfaces, getting the bacteria on their hands and then putting their hands in their mouths, or by eating contaminated food or drinking contaminated water (including recreational water while swimming).
 Infected people should avoid swimming until after they no longer have diarrhea, and children should be discouraged from swallowing pool water.
 Infected food handlers can contaminate food if they do not wash their hands properly after going to the bathroom and handle food that other people eat.
 Hands contaminated while changing diapers can also spread the disease (e.g., in child care settings).
 Having exposure to stool during sexual contact with someone who is sick or recently recovered from shigellosis may spread the disease.

 What are the symptoms of shigellosis?

 People with shigellosis may experience mild or severe diarrhea, often with fever and traces of blood or mucus in the stool.
-Some infected individuals will also experience nausea and vomiting, while others may not show any symptoms at all.
+Some infected persons will also experience nausea and vomiting, while others may not show any symptoms at all.